-The applicant or the applicant's agent should consult with County staff regarding the required scope of the analysis, which is likely to include consultation with a professional hydrologist, and may include field testing.
-Appendix F describes the additional analyses that will be required if the project screening criteria are applicable and are not met or if substantial evidence in the record indicates that a potentially significant impact may result from the project
+The applicant or the applicant's agent should consult with County staff regarding the required scope of the analysis, which is likely to include consultation with a professional hydrologist, geologist, or engineer, and may include field testing.
+Projects requiring additional analysis regarding Tier 2 or Tier 3 criteria may be subject to state requirements for preparation by a California registered professional geologist or professional engineer.
+Appendix F describes the additional analyses that will be required if the project screening criteria are applicable and are not met or if substantial evidence in the record indicates that a potentially significant impact may result from the project.